aravindpa/firefox-dev/README.md

 release, checks to see if you already have the latest source, and downloads the tarball if you don't.
 It also updates the version and release numbers in the spec file, and adds an entry to the spec file's changelog section.
-Mozilla releases updates pretty often, so always run this script to make sure you have the very latest source code.
+Mozilla releases updates (almost) daily, so always run this script to make sure you have the very latest source code.

 ``` bash